Vost3/hass-palazzetti/docs/README.md

 This component is tested only on Stove `NINA 6kW` not ductable.
 Don't hesitate to signal any trouble I know some difference for other stove that have the option ductable

+### List of stove tested
+- Ecofire Julie 12 Pro 3 air ( @RonandoDeLaVega )
+- Ecofire Ines 9kw air ( @jere19 )

+you can contribute to this list ( see and update this post - https://github.com/Vost3/hass-palazzetti/issues/13 )

 ### Coming soon
 - [ ] fix for ductable stove
 - [ ] named vars for PWR / RFAN / SETP